 Guided meditation offers ease and simplicity which makes it invaluable for most novice meditators.
-Other forms of meditation may be harder because you will be forced to rely on your ability to silence your own thoughts.
+Other forms of meditation may be harder because you will be forced to rely on your ability to silence your thoughts.

-With guided meditation, you will be required to focus on the voice of the guide or the teacher and follow instructions which lead you through a process.
+With guided meditation, you will be required to focus on the voice of the guide or the teacher and follow instructions that lead you through a process.
 As you develop stronger control over your thoughts, you may prefer to meditate on your own.
 For many people, this form of meditation becomes a positive and powerful habit that offers all the benefits of solo meditation and you may choose to meditate with an instructor indefinitely.

-At the end of the day, the best form of meditation is the one that you actually end up doing.
+At the end of the day, the best form of meditation is the one that you end up doing.
 The more regular your practice, the more benefits you are likely to experience.
 If you have tried other forms of meditation and found them hard, give guided meditation a chance and you will see the difference.

 Mixing meditation and leisure

 For many beginners who develop a practice, it may become a habit to use meditation as a break or to relax.
-However while meditation can be extremely calming, it has a specific purpose.
+However, while meditation can be extremely calming, it has a specific purpose.
 Even though you are doing nothing outwardly, a meditation practice works by actively processing emotions, developing stronger mind control and deepening awareness of your mental health.
 If you use your meditation practice to relax, there is no need to stop – it can be a great way to slow down – but do understand that you may not experience the benefits of meditation.

 It would be more beneficial for you to separate your leisure time and your meditation time.
 During your practice, make sure you follow the instructions of your teacher or guide diligently.